 The good news is that providing you meet the necessary criteria, you may be able to claim redundancy, which could well be extremely useful if you are experiencing financial difficulties.

-It could also perhaps be used in part to cover the cost of liquidation and any outstanding expenses, such as tax.
 Claiming redundancy pay is not going to be possible in all cases, but if you have questions, then take advice on whether it is an option.
+We’re fully licensed experts who can help you navigate company closure via simple, practical steps.

-In general terms, you need to have worked at least 16 hours a week and for two years continuously – and to have received at least a small salary via a PAYE scheme.
+The basic criteria for claiming directors redundancy is that you need to have worked at least 16 hours a week and for two years continuously, and to have received at least a small salary via a PAYE scheme.

 You also need to show that you had a contract of work, although even if this was not written, then confirmation that you worked in the capacity of an employee rather than as someone who just had a controlling interest, such a non-executive director.
 You will be required to complete details online via a questionnaire from the Redundancy Payments Office, which is a division of the Insolvency Service.
 In addition to a statutory redundancy payment.
 You may also be able to claim other statutory payments such as unpaid wages, notice pay and holiday pay – GOV.UK “Claim redundancy” .

-Does Your Company Need to be Insolvent to Claim Redundancy Pay?
+Does Your IR35 Company Need to be Insolvent to Claim Redundancy Pay?

 It is only possible to claim redundancy pay if your company is going through a formal liquidation process, which is known as a Creditor’s Voluntary Liquidation.
 This is when a licensed insolvency practitioner is in charge of closing down the business and liquidating with the intention of repaying creditors.